react-native-share/react-native-share/README.md

       </paths>
     ```

-6. Edit your `Application` class to implement `ShareApplication`
+6. Edit your `MainApplication.java` class to add `implements ShareApplication` and `getFileProviderAuthority`
-  - Make `getFileProviderAuthority` function return the `android:authorities` that was added on AndroidManifest file
+  - The `getFileProviderAuthority` function returns the `android:authorities` value added in the `AndroidManifest.xml` file
-  - `applicationId` is defined in the `defaultConfig` section in your `android/app/build.gradle` and referenced with `BuildConfig.APPLICATION_ID`
+  - `applicationId` is defined in the `defaultConfig` section of your `android/app/build.gradle` and referenced using `BuildConfig.APPLICATION_ID`

     ```
     import cl.json.ShareApplication
+    public class MainApplication extends Application implements ShareApplication, ReactApplication {

-    class MyApplication extends Application implements ShareApplication, ReactApplication {
+    class MainApplication extends Application implements ShareApplication, ReactApplication {

     {